Maine town is shaken by Zumba prostitution scandal

 The names of 21 of the estimated 150 johns documented by Wright were released by police this week on the orders of a judge.
 Dozens more are expected to be disclosed as charges are brought.
 Those named so far include prominent Maine businessmen and professionals as well as men from Massachusetts and New Hampshire.

-Wright, 29, of neighboring Wells, and her business partner Mark Strong Sr. of Thomaston, have been charged with running the prostitution business from her studio and a nearby office space.
+Wright, 29, of neighbouring Wells, and her business partner Mark Strong Sr. of Thomaston, have been charged with running the prostitution business from her studio and a nearby office space.

 The two also face charges of invasion of privacy for allegedly conspiring to secretly videotape Wright's encounters with the men.
 A lawyer for Wright did not return a call seeking comment.